MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/AKS_AzureStackHCI_EvalGuide.md

 On the physical host, you create a virtual machine, which then allows you to deploy an OS that has a hypervisor enabled.

 The 1st Virtualized Layer is running a **nested** operating system with Hyper-V enabled (i.e., Windows Server 2019 or 2022).
-This would be an L1 (or level 1) hypervisor.
+This would be a L1 (or level 1) hypervisor.
 Inside that OS, you could create a virtual machine to run a workload.
 This could also contain a hypervisor, which would be known as the L2 (or level 2) hypervisor, and so on, with multiple levels of nested virtualization possible.

 > [!IMPORTANT]
 The use of nested virtualization in this evaluation guide is aimed at providing flexibility for **evaluating AKS on Azure Stack HCI in test environment**, and shouldn't be seen as a substitute for real-world deployments, performance and scale testing.
-With each level of nesting comes the trade-off of performance.
+Keep in mind that each level of nesting impacts overall performance.
 Therefore, for **production** use, **AKS on Azure Stack HCI should be deployed on validated physical hardware**.
 For more information, see the [Azure Stack HCI 21H2 Catalog](https://aka.ms/azurestackhcicatalog "Azure Stack HCI 21H2 Catalog") or the [Windows Server Catalog](https://www.windowsservercatalog.com/results.aspx?bCatID=1283&cpID=0&avc=126&ava=0&avq=0&OR=1&PGS=25 "Windows Server Catalog") for systems running Windows Server Datacenter edition.

 Deployment overview
 -----------